Let me ask you something. are you able to work out what in your life is urgent vs important?

-Thats no way to live.
-You end up being forever behind, and never quite reaching your goals.
+Thats no way to live – you end up always chasing your plans, being forever behind, and never quite reaching your goals.

 Do you really want to end up one day looking back and thinking about what could have been, if only you had had the time?

-There is a way to get more done with your time – and thats being able to determine what you actually spend time on.
+There is a way to get more done with your time – and that is being able to determine what you actually spend time on, and prioritising accordingly.

-Knowing the difference to whats urgent and whats important in your life is one of the key ways of being able to prioritise effectively, and become more aware of where you are wasting your time.
+Knowing the difference between whats urgent and whats important in your everyday life is one of the key ways of being able to manage your time more effectively, and become more aware of where you are wasting your time.

 1 = Urgent and Important “FIREFIGHTING”